mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 the `gh-deploy` command because you will lose your work the next time you run the command.

+WARNING:
+If there are untracked files or uncommitted work in the local repository where `mkdocs gh-deploy` is run, these will be included in the pages that are deployed.

 ### Organization and User Pages

 User and Organization Pages sites are not tied to a specific project, and the